 24 July 2018: I wrote to the new Secretary of State, Matt Hancock about the Horton General Hospital.

-- 11 January 2018: Secretary of State refers Horton decision to Independent Reconfiguration Panel (IRP)
+11 January 2018: Secretary of State referred Horton decision to the Independent Reconfiguration Pal (IRP).

-Victoria writes to David Smith following Dr Walsh’s comments at the Community Partnership Network meeting
+20 October 2017: I wrote to David Smith following Dr Walsh's comments at the Community Partnership Network meeting.

-Victoria speaks in a debate on the future of healthcare in Oxfordshire, secured by Witney MP Robert Courts:
+17 October 2017: I spoke in a debate on the future of healthcare in Oxfordshire, secured by my colleague Robert Courts.

-Robert Courts MP and Nadhim Zahawi MP join Victoria in writing to the CCG to request that no changes are made to the Horton’s maternity unit until judicial review and HOSC referrals have run their course:
+17 August 2017: My colleagues Robert Courts and Nadhim Zahawi and I wrote a joint-letter to the CCG requesting that no changes be made to the Horton's maternity unit until judicial review and HOSC referrals have been carried out.

 Interview with BBC Radio Oxford regarding Board meeting: